 Sounds neat?
 It is.
 Here’s a look at each SPOT satellite band in detail:

-SPOT-1 captured visible (reflected light) bands in the spectrum of green, red and near-infrared band (NIR) with a spatial resolution of 20 meters.
+SPOT-1 captured visible (reflected light) bands in the spectrum of green, red, and near-infrared bands (NIR) with a spatial resolution of 20 meters.

 The panchromatic image covers 0.51 to 0.73 µm in a single spectral band.
 This band had a ground resolution of 10 meters.